NCDgov/ncd-site/_posts/2007-01-17-national-council-on-disability-invites-san-diego-disability-community-to-participate-in-quarterly-meeting.md

   Participate in Quarterly Meeting
 collection_name: newsroom
 date: 2007-01-17
+tags:
-tag: Press Release
+  - Press Release
 ---

 NCD #07-530\
 January 17, 2007

 **WASHINGTON—**The National Council on Disability (NCD) today invited the San Diego disability community to participate in its next quarterly meeting from 9:00 a.m. until 5:00 p.m., January 29–31, 2007, at the Town and Country Resort and Convention Center, 500 Hotel Circle North, San Diego, California.